 Selected candidates will receive a phone call and email notifying them of their selection for the program.
 Candidates who are not selected for the program will be notified via email at the end of April.

 If you accept an offer from the MLEF program, you are agreeing to:

 - Have coverage under a medical insurance plan for the duration of the program.

 - Be available for the full ten weeks of the program.

 - Complete your research project.

-- Travel to the Kick-off/Orientation in Washington, D.C. and to the Technical Forum in Pittsburgh, PA.
+- Travel to the Kick-off/Orientation in Washington, D.C. and to the Technical Forum

 - Conduct a 10-minute presentation at the Technical Forum.